spl1nes/blog/content/blog/business/20180913_a_software_developer_in_your_company.md

 ## Potential Positive Effect For The Company

 * Workflow optimizations
-* Reduced costs due to automatization
+* Reduced costs due to automation
-* Reduced errors due to automatization
+* Reduced errors due to automation
-* Faster results due to automatization
+* Faster results due to automation
 * Better architecture of business components (e.g. product segments, profit center, etc.)
 * In-house consultant for new IT solutions
 * Translator for negotiations with IT vendors